Spacelocust/for-democracy/README.md

 1. Clone the repository
 2. (Optional) Add `compose.override.yml` to override the default compose configuration
 3. Run `make start`
-4. Run `make db-fixtures` to load the database with fixtures (under development)
+4. Run `make db-migrate` to load the database migrations
+5. Run `make collector` to load the data from helldivers API
-5. Go to [http://localhost:5000](http://localhost:5000) to access Golang API
+6. Go to [http://localhost:5000](http://localhost:5000) to access Golang API

 After the first run, you can use `make stop` & `make up` to quickly stop and start the containers.
 All the available commands are listed in the `Makefile`, you can use `make` or `make help` to list them all.
 Read the [commands section](#commands) for more information.

-if you want to reset the database, you can use `make db-reset` it will remove the database and create a new one and load migrations, you will have to run `make db-fixtures` again to load the database with fixtures.
+if you want to reset the database, you can use `make db-reset` it will remove the database and create a new one and load migrations, and run `make collector` to load the data from helldivers API.
+You can also run a CronJob to load the events from the helldivers API every minute by running `make cron`, be sure to have run `make collector` before running the cron job.

 ## Services